Linuxoid-Rostyan/tictactoe/README.md

 # tictactoe
-It is my firs project on Python.
+It is my first project on Python.
 I made TicTacToe game with help of JetBrains Academy by hyperskill